 Fernández de Toro, B., Peng, W., Thompson, A.J., Domínguez, G., Cañada, F.J., Pérez-Castells, J., Paulson, J.C., Jiménez-Barbero, J., Canales, Á. .
 Avenues to Characterize the Interactions of Extended N-Glycans with Proteins by NMR Spectroscopy: The Influenza Hemagglutinin Case.
 Angewandte Chemie - International Edition.
 57:15051-15055.

 Espaillat, A., Forsmo, O., El Biari, K., Björk, R., Lemaitre, B., Trygg, J., Cañada, F.J., De Pedro, M.A., Cava, F. .
 Chemometric Analysis of Bacterial Peptidoglycan Reveals Atypical Modifications That Empower the Cell Wall against Predatory Enzymes and Fly Innate Immunity.
 Journal of the American Chemical Society.
 138:9193-9204.

-Prof J. Cañada (PhD in Chemistry) is full Professor from CSIC from 2007.
-He has published more than 100 publications and has delivered a variety of lectures at national and international meetings and Institutions.
-He has supervised 5 PhD Thesis.
-His expertise is in the molecular recognition, NMR, biochemistry and molecular biology fields.
+Prof F. Javier Cañada (PhD in Chemistry) is full Professor from CSIC from 2007.
+He has published more than 200 publications and has delivered a variety of lectures at national and international meetings and Institutions.
+He has supervised 13 PhD Thesis and 2 in course.
+His expertise is in the molecular recognition, NMR, carbohydrates chemistry and biochemistry, chemical biology and molecular biology fields.